efeng2/page/public/blogs/web_dev/How to Build a React App.md

-# How to Build a React App in 2025
+# How to Build a React App
 2025-02-09

-## Introduction
-In this guide, we explore the latest features and best practices for building React apps in 2025.
-This guide shows the basics of how to build an react app.

 ## Start New React Project
 To start a new React project, use the following command:

 ```bash